 unavailable for a CB meeting, each Party can designate a substitute for that meeting.

 The CB Chair is elected by the Board from among the Parties’ representatives, for a term of two (2) years renewable once.
+The CB Chair represents the Consortium on behalf of the CB, and is the primary point of contact for external bodies.
 On election, the Chair ceases to be a representative of his/her Party and can be replaced on the CB by another Member chosen by his/her Party.

 A scientific/technical expert may be invited by each Member of the CB meetings in an advisory role, within a limit of one (1) expert per Party.